“The more that you read, the more things you will know. The more you learn, the more places you’ll go.”— Dr. Seuss, “I Can Read With My Eyes Shut!”

 On average, your child will learn to read by the time they are 6 years old.1

-No, most 3 year old’s can’t read.
-But their journey to becoming a good reader began at birth.
+Can a 3-year-old read?
+No, the average 3-year-old can’t read.
+But their journey to becoming a great reader began at birth.
 Literacy (the ability to read a write) doesn’t start in school, your child started to pick it up from the day they were born.
 Literacy is a complex group of skills that children need to learn throughout their early years.
-Reading is the end of a long journey of learning.
+Reading is the end of a long journey of learning that started in their earlier years.

 “Children who fail to make progress in literacy during the first 2 years of school rarely catch up with their peers and are at risk of becoming low achievers, become alienated with school and drop out at the earliest opportunity.”— Kennedy et al. (1986)

-Thankfully, there are simple and easy ways to introduce reading skills to a 3 year old in the form of fun and entertaining games.
+Thankfully, there are simple and easy ways to introduce reading skills to a 3-year-old in the form of fun and entertaining games.
 There are easy to learn skills that will put them ahead of the kids in their class when they start kindergarten and help them stay ahead.
-Lets give your children the same advantage that I have tried to give mine.
-I will now show you which skills are crucial and how I taught them to my children.

 |Foundations of Teaching Your 3 Year Old to Read|